detyse/LabelV/README.md

 3. Use the video player controls to navigate through the video:
    - Play/Pause: Toggle video playback
    - Previous/Next frame buttons: Move one frame at a time
-   - Seek slider: Jump to a specific position in the video
+   - Seek slider: Jump to a specific position
    - Timeline: Click to jump to a position

+4. Two operating modes are available (toggle with keyboard shortcuts):
+   - Choose/Scroll Mode (C): For navigating without affecting labels
+   - Edit Mode (X): For creating and adjusting labels

+5. Creating and editing labels:
+   - Switch to Edit Mode (press X)
-4. Create labels by clicking and dragging on the timeline area below the video player.
+   - Create labels by clicking and dragging on the timeline
+   - Adjust label boundaries by dragging the handles at the start or end
+   - Move labels by dragging the middle section
+   - Labels are automatically numbered sequentially

-5. Edit label properties in the Labels panel:
+6. Edit label properties in the Labels panel:
-   - Name: Give your label a descriptive name
+   - Name: Customize the label name
-   - Category: Organize labels by category
    - Color: Customize the label color
    - Description: Add detailed notes about the label

-6. Save your project using the "Save Project" button to preserve your work.
+7. Save your project using the "Save Project" button to preserve your work.

-7. Export labels to JSON format using the "Export Labels" button for use in other applications.
+8. Export labels to JSON format using the "Export Labels" button for use in other applications.

 ## Keyboard Shortcuts

 - Left/Right arrow keys: Move one frame backward/forward
 - Delete key: Delete the selected label
--- new added --
-- X change to cut mode
-- C change to choose mode
+- X: Switch to Edit Mode (for creating and adjusting labels)
+- C: Switch to Choose/Scroll Mode (for navigation without affecting labels)

 ## License